CYINT/cyint-aws-ml-ops-tools/README.md

 ## Build

 Delete the `dist` folder if it already exists.
-Don't forget to increment the version number in `setup.py `prior to building.
+Don't forget to increment the version number in `pyproject.toml` prior to building.
 `poetry build` to create the `dist` folder containing the package build.

 ## Deploy to pypi